RETROACTIVE CHILD SUPPORT: FACT OR FICTION?

 As such, the law is clear that retroactive child support can only be made back to when the other party is given written notice that a change in circumstances has occurred and a formal request to the court will be filed within forty-five days.
 If a formal request to modify child support is not made within that forty-five day period, retroactive child support can only be made back to the date you file an application with the court.
 This is pretty black and white.

 However, there are exceptions.
 The court will allow retroactive child support termination or modification back to the date of a child’s emancipation, even if that date is weeks or months in the past.
 There has also been recent case law that suggests child support can be modified or initiated retroactive to the date a complaint for divorce is filed, even if a formal request for child support does not follow for months or even years.

 The law governing retroactive child support is unforgiving.
 Courts have long found that the law is clear and only carved out a few exceptions based upon unique circumstances.
-If you have any questions about how these laws impact you, contact us.
-We will not tell you what you want to hear.
+If you have any questions about how these laws impact you, We will not tell you what you want to hear.
 We will tell you what you need to know.